When the State of New York legalized cannabis in 2021, William and Emmet Purcell seized the opportunity to plant roots in the burgeoning industry.

 License priority is also given to minority and women business owners.
 Race and sex alone are enough to receive prioritized review of applications and granting of licenses.

-William and Emmet do not qualify for priority licensure, and they do not fall into any other neutral category for priority licensure.
-They are concerned they won’t even get an application review, let alone have a license granted, simply because of their race and sex.
-As of now, they are sitting at the back of the current line for review and will almost certainly need to reapply in the future, where their race and gender can be used against their application in multiple ways.
+William and Emmet did not qualify for priority licensure, and they did not fall into any other neutral category for priority licensure.
+They were concerned they wouldn’t even get an application review, let alone have a license granted, simply because of their race and sex.

 Government at all levels is supposed to treat every citizen equally, regardless of race and sex.
 New York’s cannabis licensing scheme does the exact opposite.
 It classifies and prioritizes businesses based on the owners’ race and sex when all that should matter is if a company meets objective legal requirements.